tenzir/tenzir/web/docs/use-vast/transform/README.md

 1. `compaction.space.scan-binary`: an absolute path to a binary that should be executed to determine the current disk usage
-2. `compaction.space.step-size`: adjust how many deletion candidates should be processed before re-checking the size of the database directory
+2. `compaction.space.step-size`: adjust how many compaction candidates should be processed before re-checking the size of the database directory

 ### Transform data after exceeding a retention span